stridecolossus/JOVE/docs/blog/part-3-cube/render-loop.md

 - The addition of a new framework for playable media and animations.

-This might appear a lot of work for little benefit, however we now have a framework which can be more easily extended in future chapters, in particular when input devices and scene graphs are introduced in later chapters.
+This might appear a lot of work for little benefit, however we now a basis that can be more easily extended in future chapters, in particular when input devices and scene graphs are introduced in later chapters.